 But as reviews and ratings are off-metadata, you cannot manipulate them.
 However, you can interact with reviewers by responding to their feedback.

-The Right Mindset to Deal with Negative Feedback
+The Right Mindset to Deal with Negative App Reviews

-Be aware that negative feedback is unpleasant to read.
+Be aware that negative reviews are unpleasant to read.
 Learning about your faults and users’ disappointment and anger can cause you to react defensively.
-You might feel the urge to play down or delegitimize negative feedback or even fire back in an aggressive matter.
+You might feel the urge to play down or delegitimize negative reviews or even fire back in an aggressive matter.

 Don’t do so.
 Assume that every review is legitimate, reasonable, and honest.
 Make one thing perfectly clear to yourself: Users who give you feedback are users who care about your app.
 And by giving feedback, they also give you the chance to recognize and correct your faults.